With Memorial Day behind us and the 4th of July on the horizon, I’ll share the deviled egg recipe I recently served guests.

 6 large eggs, hard-cooked in the shell

 Place the eggs in a medium saucepan with water to cover and bring to a boil.
 Remove saucepan from the heat, cover the pan, and let stand for 20 minutes.
 Pour off the hot water.
-Have a bowl of cold water ready.
-Gently crack the eggshells all over and let them sit in the bowl of cold water for 5 minutes.
-Peel the eggs**, cover and chill for at least 1 hour.
+Have a bowl of ice water ready.
+Place eggs in the water and let them sit in there for about 5 minutes.
+Gently crack eggs and remove the shells**, cover and chill for at least 1 hour.

 Gently roll eggs between your hands to loosen the shell, then peel.
 If the shell is too hard to peel, hold the egg under cold water while peeling.